isaacg1/isaacg1.github.io/publications.md

 **Winner of the ACM SIGMETRICS 2023 Graduate Student Research Competition**

+Note: while correct, the results of the MARC section of this paper are not novel.
+See the [MAMS technical report](/assets/mams.pdf)'s literature review for details.
+The RESET section of this paper is novel, in contrast.

 ### [Optimal Scheduling in the Multiserver-job Model under Heavy Traffic](/assets/msj-srpt.pdf) {#sf-srpt}
 Isaac Grosof, Ziv Scully, Mor Harchol-Balter, Alan Scheller-Wolf.